Jwu44/YourMum/product/dev-guide.md

 - For each task:
   1. Create test files first
   2. Implement code to pass tests
+    a.
+Keep implementation SIMPLE whenever possible
+    b.
+Do not add any unnecessary or complex logic/functions
   3. Update status on completion
 - Document complex logic with inline comments
 - Create reusable helper functions for common operations